RyuShizen/CryptoAppIndex/README.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/4sLW3yM/Crypto-App-Index-Logo2.png" alt="Crypto-App-Index-Logo2" border="0"></a>
 </p>

-CryptoAppIndex is a Discord bot designed to provide real-time ranking of crypto apps on the App Store directly within your Discord server.
+CryptoAppIndex is a Discord App designed to provide real-time ranking of crypto apps on the App Store directly within your Discord server.
 By using a simple command, users can quickly get up-to-date information about Crypto's apps popularity, live positional change, ranks data history, and market sentiment.

 When crypto apps rank among the most downloaded, it may signal significant market greed!